kvignesh311/LumelBackendAssessment/README.md

 ## Database Setup

 1. Create a database in SQL Server and configure the connection string in appsettings.json:
-2. Execute the sql file in the repo
+2. Execute the LumelAnalyticsDbSchema.sql file